-If a local authority provides or arranges services for you, you may be asked to contribute towards the cost of care at home or in a care home, depending on your circumstances.
+Your local authority may ask you to contribute towards the cost of care at home or in a care home, depending on your circumstances.

 To see whether you will need to contribute towards the cost of your care and support, your council will conduct a financial assessment.
 This will look at your: